impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 		- > W1/Q1.
 The files at the anonymous link do not open.
 		- We apologize for the link not working.
 We have re-uploaded and regenerated the link to the anonymous repository that contains the code.
 		- ==TODO== Here's the anonymized link:
 	- > W2: ...Without theoretical guarantees or approximation bounds, it is unclear whether the optimized canary truly maximizes detectability in general or only within the specific experimental setup.
+	- We agree with the reviewer that formal results would be interesting.
+However, the lack of general bounds is expected given the bi-level characterization of the problem with the training loss objective (of a multi-million parameter neural network) in the constraint set.
+Even the state-of-the-art optimization results for neural networks are limited to a few layer networks.
+	- On the topic of "heursitical" approaches: previously, canaries had to be *hand-crafted* as there was no systematic way to generate canaries. **The important novelty of our work is that we can *automatically* generate canaries that outperform hand-crafted ones.**
+	- Our work empirically demonstrates the practical feasibility of optimized canaries as a framework.
+We do agree formal results would be intriguing but given the lack of relevant literature, and the density of the formalization and modeling already present in the paper; we intend to pursue formal results in future work.
-			-
+	- > Q2:
 		-
 -
 - # Reviews for: OptiFluence: Scalable and Principled Design of Privacy Canaries